Pelvic floor physical therapy: Benefits of prenatal and postpartum pelvic floor PT

 Women suffering from pelvic floor dysfunction and urinary incontinence due to "pregnancy and vaginal delivery have independently been proved to be the risk factors for the development of severe urinary incontinent as they could obviously weaken the pelvic floor muscle (PFM) strength".
 About 1/3 of women post-childbirth struggle with urinary incontinence, and women who attend PT can decrease the likelihood of developing urinary incontinence.
 However, this study concluded that women who had already experienced urinary incontinence in the early stages of pregnancy may not decrease urinary incontinence when using late-pregnancy pelvic floor PT.
 Therefore, it may be advisable to seek out a pelvic floor PT in the early stages of pregnancy, before any issues one may encounter.
 Postpartum women, whether they delivered via cesarean section or vaginal birth, can significantly benefit from PFPT, because "women after childbirth, regardless of the type of delivery, [are at a] high risk of new and prolonged signs of pre-existing signs of pelvic floor muscle dysfunction".
 C-sections are becoming more prevalent and those who received PT afterward improved pelvic floor muscle tone and strength and positively impacted their daily function and sexual activity at 6 months postpartum.
 Various modalities can be done alongside typical physical therapy treatment for pelvic floor dysfunction and urinary incontinence, "such as biofeedback, electrical stimulation, or multi‐modal exercise programmes".
 A study shows that long term treatment with electrical stimulation will increase the strength and endurance of the pelvic floor muscles, increase blood flow to the area to promote healing, and reduce pain or discomfort, all while contributing to urinary control.
 The study found that when electrical stimulation is combined with other techniques/treatments, the severity of postpartum urinary incontinence significantly decreases.
 Pelvic floor training, specifically perineal massage, is associated with an improved childbirth experience.
 This modality was shown to decrease perineal pain, tearing and lower the rate of urinary incontinence.
 Perineal massage, if done during the second trimester of pregnancy has been proven to enhance perineal results, by lowering the risk of perineal tearing.
 Additionally, perineal massage performed during the first trimester of pregnancy can shorten the duration of labor.
+Systematic reviews have found that pelvic floor muscle training initiated during early pregnancy may help prevent urinary incontinence later in pregnancy and the postpartum period, although evidence for its effectiveness as a treatment after childbirth remains limited or uncertain.